inkstitch/inkstitch/collections/_fonts/en/abecedaire.md

 ## Glyphs

-This font contains  154 glyph:s
+This font contains  154 glyphs:

 !"@'(),012